Ghosts-like-booffets/Ghosts-like-booffets/README.md

 - 👋 Hi, I’m @Ghosts-like-booffets, or Alex
 - 👀 Currently building my skills as a software engineer and game developer
-- 🌱 I’m currently learning to protype and develop my own concepts independetly.
+- 🌱 I’m currently learning to protype and develop my own concepts independetly, as well as how to work with a team setting and in a more focused role
 - 💞️ I’m looking to collaborate on action and systems focused games, particularly
 - as a Systems Engineer or Gameplay Programmer
 - 📫 How to reach me alsotocoding@gmail.com